 - Resistant to Shadow Damage

-- Stone Form: Nice against bleeds and, as such, is useful for PvP, but very situational elsewhere.
+- Stone Form: Nice against magical effects and bleeds and, as such, is useful for PvP, but very situational elsewhere.
 Also comes with 10% damage reduction.

 - Resistance to Frost: Yawn.